unskript/Awesome-CloudOps-Automation/AWS/legos/aws_list_attached_user_policies/README.md

         UserName: IAM user whose policies need to fetched.

 ## Lego Input
-This Lego takes take one input UserName.
+This Lego takes two inputs handle and UserName.

 ## See it in Action